JeffyJeff1980/Nethereum.Templates.Siwe/README.md

 ### The JWT validation Middleware
 The invoke method is an important part of the .NET Core middleware pipeline.
 It is invoked each time a HTTP request is made and passed through the pipeline.
-This allows developers to create custom logic for handling requests, such as authentication, authorization, logging and caching.
+This allows developers to create custom logic for handling requests, such as authentication.
 ```csharp
 public class SiweJwtMiddleware
 {